vectordotdev/vector/rfcs/2021-09-21-9292-throttle-transform.md

 * Dropping logs to rate limit an event stream
 * Rate limit by number of events
-* Exclude events with VRL conditions
+* Exclude events with conditions
 * Optionally specify buckets based on the value of a template string

 ### Out of scope